hanchan07/FLINT/README.md

 We have not looked at currency, however it appeared to be fairly simple with Intl.js but more work in other libraries.

 ## Presentation

 This repo also contains our Internationalization evaluation presentation.
 This presentation uses a server-based version of (reveal.js)[https://github.com/hakimel/reveal.js#basic-setup].

 The presentation resides in the `presentation` directory.

 To run the presentation:

- - `cd presentation`
+* `cd presentation`
+* `npm install`
- - `npm start`
+* `npm start`

 To show the speaker view, with the presentation running and in focus, press `S`.